-- B-3.01 For any overtime hours worked on a weekday, being Monday through Friday inclusive, one and one-half times the hourly base rate of pay will be paid. - B-3.02 For the first 8 hours worked on Saturday, one and one-half times the hourly base rate of pay will be paid. - B-3.03 For the first 4 hours worked on Sunday, one and one-half times the hourly base rate of pay will be paid. - B-3.04 Double [double time suspended as per Letter of Understanding #1] the hourly base rate of pay will be paid for overtime worked on a Saturday or a Sunday outside the periods referenced in Clauses B-3.02 and B-3.03 above.
+- B-3.01 For any overtime hours worked on a weekday, being Monday through Friday inclusive, one and one-half times the hourly base rate of pay will be paid. - B-3.02 For the first 8 hours worked on Saturday, one and one-half times the hourly base rate of pay will be paid. - B-3.03 For the first 4 hours worked on Sunday, one and one-half times the hourly base rate of pay will be paid. - B-3.04 Double the hourly base rate of pay will be paid for overtime worked on a Saturday or a Sunday outside the periods referenced in Clauses B-3.02 and B-3.03 above.